 What is Ansible?

-Software development, release management, and deployment are collectively known as configuration management.
 Ansible is designed to address the complex configuration management required by organizations and teams.
 It streamlines IT operations, helps with repetitive tasks, and can improve the efficiency of otherwise time-consuming and error-prone processes.

 Ansible features

-The key features of Ansible listed below provide insights into how this optimization is achieved.
+The key features of Ansible, listed below, provide insights into how this optimization is achieved.

 If you would like to know more about Ansible, follow our Ansible tutorial, where we dive deep into the details of installing and setting up the Ansible control node and demonstrate how Playbooks are used with Ansible.